Top Reasons to Buy Local, Eat Local, Go Local

 Independent, community-serving businesses are people-sized.
 They typically consume less land, carry more locally-made products, locate closer to residents and create less traffic and air pollution. (source 3)

 More efficient land use and more central locations mean local businesses put less demand on our roads, sewers, and safety services.
 They also generate more tax revenue per sales dollar.
-The bottom line: a greater percentage of local independent businesses will help keep your taxes lower. (source 4)
+The bottom line: a greater percentage of local independent businesses keeps your taxes lower. (source 4)

 A wide variety of independent businesses, each serving their customers' tastes, creates greater overall choice for all of us.